Blockchain-Technology-Lab/consensus-decentralization/README.md

 To analyze a csv of mapped data using an existing metric, run `python <metric_name>.py <path_to_mapped_data_file>.csv`.

-To add a new analyzer, create a relevant script in `analyzers` and import the analyzer function in the script `analyze.py`.
+To add a new metric, create a relevant script in `metrics` and import the metric function in the script `analyze.py`.

 ## Example data